Fancomi2017/InstanceFusion/README.md

 Finally, you need to modify the path information of the Mask-RCNN network, such as open~ /Instancefusion/build/ mask_ori.py and Change MASK_RCNN_DIR to the path of your Mask-RCNN(~/Instancefusion/deps/mask_rcnn).
 ### 1.2 Build InstanceFusion with pytorch version Mask R-CNN Benchmark
+To get a faster segmentation speed, you can Build InstanceFusion with pytorch version Mask R-CNN Benchmark.
 After configuring the tensorflow version of Mask R-CNN, you can easily configure InstanceFusion with pytorch version Mask R-CNN Benchmark.
 Modify the `maskRcnnType` of ~InstanceFusion/src/main.cpp to 0, it means build Instancefusion with Mask R-CNN Benchmark.
 Modify the `MASKRCNN_BENCHMARK_DIR` of ~InstanceFusion/src/main.cpp to "~/Instancefusion/deps/maskrcnn-benchmark-master".
 ```bash
 # first, make sure that your anaconda is setup properly with the right environment, python version is 3.6.2